vaano94/bigdataFall2019/README.md

 # first homework

 Installation notes:
-- install postgresql and let the default database 'postgres' run on port 5433
+- install postgresql and create database 'publications'.

+    `create database publications`

+    run it on port 5432
 - from root project directory run `mvnw clean install`
 - check that database is filled with data